Dipartimento delle Informazioni per la Sicurezza

 The Dipartimento delle Informazioni per la Sicurezza (DIS, 'Department of Information for Security') is a department of the Presidency of the Council of Ministers of Italy, instituted in 2007 as part of the reform of the Italian security services.
 The department is part of Sistema di informazione per la sicurezza della Repubblica (information system for security).
-It is currently headed by Elisabetta Belloni, the successor to General Gennaro Vecchione.
+It is currently headed by prefect Vittorio Rizzi.

 The department is divided into several functional areas.
 The Central Security Office (Ufficio Centrale per la Sicurezza) deals specifically with administrative protection of state secrets, including the granting or withdrawal of security clearance to individuals and organisations, the Central Archives Office (Ufficio Centrale degli Archivi) coordinates and manages the data in the possession of the Italian secret services, and the Training School (Scuola di Formazione) is responsible for the training of government and civilian staff.

 History

 DIS was established with law n.
 124 of 3 August 2007, published on the Gazzetta Ufficiale n.
 187 of 13 August 2007, related to the reform of Italian secret services.

 Since that period, CESIS (whose functions had been adsorbed by DIS), SISMI and SISDE have been replaced by DIS, AISI and AISE.